baoqianz/docco/docco.groovy.md

 2. Download the [Docco release](https://github.com/baoqianz/docco/releases/download/0.9.1/release.zip) and unzip it

-3. Run it against your code: `groovy docco.gy src/*.groovy`
+3. Run it against your code: `groovy docco.groovy src/*.groovy`

 This will generate an HTML page for each of the named source files, with a menu linking to the other pages, saving the whole mess